Janlorie/DataScienceMinor/Courses/Datacamp.md

 ## Importing Data in Python (Part 1)
 [link to course on Data Camp](https://www.datacamp.com/courses/importing-data-in-python-part-1)

 This course is based on as the name suggests, importing data.
-During the course you get excercises for importing flat files, pickled files, spreadsheets and relational databases
+During the course you get exercises for importing flat files, pickled files, spreadsheets and relational databases.

 ### Improvements by this course
 This course helped us discover an easy way to import the delivered data for the project as well as